Daniel Gilbert (psychologist): Scholarly articles

-Gilbert has also collaborated with other scholars on articles published in academic journals like Psychological Science, Social Cognition, and Current Directions in Psychological Science.
+Gilbert has also collaborated with other scientists (most notably, his long-time collaborator Timothy Wilson) on articles published in top scientific journals such as Science, Nature, and Psychological Science.

 Awards and honors

 Gilbert has won numerous awards for his teaching, including the Harvard College Professorship and the Phi Beta Kappa Teaching Prize.
 He has also won awards for his research, including the American Psychological Association's Distinguished Scientific Award for an Early Career Contribution to Psychology.
 In 2008 he was elected to the American Academy of Arts and Sciences.
-Gilbert was awarded an honorary degree from Bates College, in Lewiston, Maine on May 29, 2016.
+Gilbert was awarded an honorary Doctor of Letters degree from Bates College, in Lewiston, Maine on May 29, 2016. and an honorary Doctor of Social Science degree from Yale University in 2021.
 In 2019, he received the William James Fellow Award from the Association for Psychological Science for his contributions to social psychology.
+In 2024, he was elected to the American Philosophical Society.